PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

 }
 ```

-This type of coroutine also allows execution to be stopped and resumed at a later time, execution is stopped at `await` points.
+This type of coroutine also allows execution to be stopped and resumed at `await` points.
 The coroutines are stackless because unlike goroutines they do need a stack.
 They are modelled as state machines with a little helper from the compiler.

 ```rust
 async fn f() -> i32 {